floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Florida Juvenile Court Records?

-The state of Florida runs a network of agencies that collectively oversee juvenile offenses.
+The state of Florida generally runs a network of agencies that collectively oversee juvenile offenses.
 They include:

-This system is responsible for handling cases of delinquency among persons younger than the age of 18 years.
+This system is generally responsible for handling cases of delinquency among persons younger than 18.
 All offenses, except for felonies, undergo non-jury trials in Juvenile Divisions of Circuit Courts.
-Processes and interpretation of terms are modified within the juvenile court process but do not invalidate the legal definitions, as stated in the 2019 Florida Statutes.
+Processes and terms' interpretations are modified within the juvenile court process but do not invalidate the legal definitions, as stated in the 2019 Florida Statutes.
 Instead, they are structured to provide intervention and treatment services to alleviate delinquency and reform troubled youths.
-Records are generated by the court proceedings and maintained primarily at the courthouse where the case was filed.
-However, they are accessible through other processes at the office of the state agencies aforementioned.

 What Information is Contained in a Florida Juvenile Record?